 The implant will be inserted by your doctor or a trained nurse, in the inner side of your upper arm.
 A check will be made to ensure it is inserted correctly.
 Once this is confirmed, it is effective straight away.

 - The implant is usually first inserted within five days of a period starting, to ensure that you are not pregnant.

 - It will be placed in the inner side of your upper arm.
 You will be given an injection of local anaesthetic to numb your skin, and a special needle will be used to put the implant in place.

 - After the procedure, the insertion site will be closed with a skin closure and bandaged.
 Keep the wound dry and bandaged for three days.
 Do not bump the insertion site or lift anything heavy with that arm during this time.

 - The area around the implant may be bruised and sore for a few days, but the wound will soon heal just like any other small cut.

 - If you wish to continue with this form of contraception, a replacement implant is needed every three to five years.
 It requires a small procedure under local anaesthetic to remove the old implant and put in a new one.

 - The implant can be taken out at any time if you would like it removed.
 If you do not want to become pregnant, you must use another form of contraception straight away.

 Who cannot use the implant

 Most women can use the contraceptive implant, however, you should not use it if:

 - you have or have had blood clot in legs or lungs

 - you have liver problems

 - you have abnormal vaginal bleeding

-- you are suspected of having cancer relating to sex hormones.
+- you are suspected of having breast cancer or endometrial cancer.

 Discuss with your doctor or nurse if the contraceptive implant is safe for you.

 Like all medicines, the contraceptive implant can cause side effects, although not all women will get them.